 - Prepare the springform pan by greasing the bottom and sides with butter.
 Cut a circle of parchment paper to line the bottom of the pan.

 - In a large bowl, whisk together the egg yolks, sugar, kirsch and lemon zest until well-combined.
 The mixture should be lighter in color than before you started mixing it.

 - Stir in the following ingredients – grated carrots, ground almonds, cornstarch, baking powder and spices – until they are fully incorporated (all except for the egg whites and salt).

 - In a separate bowl, using an electric mixture, beat the egg whites with a pinch of salt until they form stiff peaks.
 Then, very gently fold the egg whites into the carrot mixture until well-combined.

 - Pour the batter into the prepared cake pan and bake at 180°C/375°F oven for 40-50 minutes.
 When the cake is set and a toothpick inserted into the center of the cake comes out clean, take it out of the oven.

 - Let the cake cool in the pan for at least 10 minutes.
 Use a knife to make sure it has detached from the sides and carefully remove it from the pan onto a wire rack to cool.

 - When the cake has completely cooled, prepare the frosting.
 Add the cream cheese, butter and vanilla paste to a bowl and then sift in the powdered sugar.
 Mix all the ingredients together until smooth and creamy.
 Spread the frosting on the top of the cooled cake.
 If you want a thicker layer of frosting or enough to also cover the sides, just double the recipe.
-Top with marzipan carrots.
+Top with marzipan carrots or pistachios.
 Keep the cake refrigerated.
 (Please note: I like to make the cake the night before.
 It usually tastes better the next day.)